-Many survivors from the hardest hit areas have complained that the government was too slow to mobilise the rescue and cleanup effort, saying more victims could have been saved if they had moved sooner and faster.
+Many survivors from the hardest hit areas have said more lives could have been saved if authorities had acted more quickly.

 At one rescue centre tempers flared as relatives desperate for news of missing loved-ones fought with police and soldiers as they tried to storm their way on to helicopters heading to the disaster zone.

 Newspaper editorials in Taiwan have also criticised the official response to the disaster – saying Ma was too slow to send in troops to help.

 But the government has said it is ready to put more money into the rescue efforts and already has plans for rebuilding communities devastated in the storm.

 Al Jazeera’s Steve Chao, reporting from Kaohsiung county – one the hardest-hit regions – said it is difficult to gauge how accurate the criticism has been.